 Dryers Need Ventilation

-Many people ask the question “can I run a dryer without ventilation?”
-The reason why you cannot safely run your dryer without a vent is that dryers need proper ventilation.
+Many people ask, “can I run a dryer without ventilation?”
+The reason why you cannot safely run your dryer without a vent is that dryers require proper ventilation.
 Most dryers often require an effective dryer vent system to keep the unit operating with high efficiency.
 Here are certain potential hazards involved with running dryers without vents.

 Potential Hazards of Running a Dryer Without a Vent